plast-lab/doop/README.md

    [repo](https://github.com/souffle-lang/souffle) and follow the instructions found on [this page](https://souffle-lang.github.io/build).
-Doop is currently tested with Souffle versions 2.4.1 and 2.5.
+Doop is currently tested with Souffle version 2.1.

 2. The legacy (unmaintained) version uses **LogiQL**, a Datalog dialect developed by [LogicBlox](http://www.logicblox.com/).
 For a